-Turning to the third leg of our strategy, which we succinctly describe as 'Do nothing', minimising portfolio turnover remains one of our objectives and this was again achieved with a portfolio turnover of 13.4% during the period.
-This is the highest level of annual turnover which we have undertaken to date, but it is still tiny in comparison with most funds.
-Moreover, it is somewhat exaggerated by the fact that we ran down the net cash as the market experienced some weakness later in the year.
-If this element of turnover was excluded the number would be about 11%.
-It is perhaps more helpful to know that we spent a total of just 0.018% (1.8 basis points or hundredths of a percent) of the Fund's average value over the year on voluntary dealing (which excludes dealing costs associated with fund subscriptions and redemptions as these are involuntary).
-We have held 11 of our portfolio companies since inception in 2010.
+Turning to the third leg of our strategy, which we succinctly describe as 'Do nothing', minimising portfolio turnover remains one of our objectives and this was again achieved with a portfolio turnover of -12.2% during the period.
+Negative turnover occurs because the method of calculating turnover excludes flows into or out of the Fund, otherwise a newly established fund would automatically have 100% or more turnover.
+However, it is not very helpful in judging our activities.

+It is perhaps more helpful to know that we spent a total of just 0.031% (3.1 basis points or hundredths of a percent) of the Fund's average value over the year on voluntary dealing (which excludes dealing costs associated with fund subscriptions and redemptions as these are involuntary).

 Why is this important?
 It helps to minimise costs and minimising the costs of investment is a vital contribution to achieving a satisfactory outcome as an investor.
 Too often investors, commentators and advisers focus on or in some cases obsess about the Annual Management Charge ('AMC') or the Ongoing Charges Figure ('OCF'), which includes some costs over and above the AMC, which are charged to the Fund.
-The OCF for 2018 for the T Class Accumulation shares was 1.05%.
+The OCF for 2018 for the I Class Accumulation shares was 1.05%.
 The trouble is that the OCF does not include an important element of costs - the costs of dealing.
 When a fund manager deals by buying or selling, the fund typically incurs the cost of commission paid to a broker, the bid-offer spread on the stocks dealt in and, in some cases, transaction taxes such as stamp duty in the UK.
 This can add significantly to the costs of a fund, yet it is not included in the OCF.

 We provide our own version of this total cost including dealing costs, which we have termed the Total Cost of Investment ('TCI').
-For the T Class Accumulation shares in 2018 this amounted to a TCI of 1.09%, including all costs of dealing for flows into and out of the Fund, not just our voluntary dealing.
+For the T Class Accumulation shares in 2018 this amounted to a TCI of 1.16%, including all costs of dealing for flows into and out of the Fund, not just our voluntary dealing.